lemoinem/MangoPayBundle/README.md

-Getting Started With WeMakCustom MangoPayBundle
+Getting Started With WeMakeCustom MangoPayBundle
 ==============

 A bundle to wrappe and simplify the use of Mango Pay 2 Api.